unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/groups/{group-id}`

-Get information about a group.
+Get information on a group.

-If you want to get more than one group information can reference [Get multiple groups](#get-multiple-groups).
+If you want to get information on multiple groups, see [Get multiple groups](#get-multiple-groups).

 ##### Permissions